Cassey Ho: Views

-On her view, working out can become a problem when the only goal is "physical vanity" and thereby attempting to develop a sense of self-worth by working out.
-Instead, she advocates finding joy in the act of working out and letting it become part of one's lifestyle.

-She believes that social media, and in particular social fitness media, has an important role to play in helping people achieve their fitness and healthy lifestyle potential.
-This is especially true for people who lack the family and friends to provide that support.

-She believes that YouTube has an important role to play in issues concerning body image.
-On her view, body image is shaped by the "perfect" images of women in magazines and movies and that when women and girls pursue these "perfect" body images, the result can sometimes be eating and body image disorders.
-She believes that YouTube provides content creators with a platform to present girls and women as they really are, which she believes will encourage them to be more confident in who they are.

-In January 2016, Ho came out to say that she struggled with an eating disorder following the extreme training and calorie restriction she did in preparation for a bikini competition in 2012.
-She said she was working out up to four hours a day while maintaining a 1,000 calorie diet in the lead up to the fitness and figure competition, and that her mind felt cloudy during this period.
-In a vlog posted on YouTube, she said she would not recommend this or any fitness routine that wasn't sustainable over the long-term.
+Viral Moments in the Media

 Body-shaming response

 In April 2015, Ho responded to an increasing number negative comments about her body by creating a video that quickly went viral.
 In her YouTube video The "Perfect" Body, Ho receives negative social media messages about her body.
 She is then presented with tools that allow her to "photoshop" her body into a socially perceived ideal body image.
 However, when she looks into a mirror, she is dismayed by what she sees.
 Ho's stated intent in creating this video was to respond to cyber-bullying with the goal "...to show that cyber-bullying and mean comments really affect people, and to think before you say something.
 I hope that people do the exact opposite after seeing this video, which is enlighten everyone around them with positivity."

+Celebrity Sightings

+More recently, in April 2024, Taylor Swift was seen wearing multiple POPFLEX designs in her personal content as she gave fans a look into her work in the Tortured Poets Department album and Eras Tour.
+She first appeared in the patented Pirouette Skort in a YouTube Short, offering a behind-the-scenes look into her latest album.
+The skort made another appearance in August in her official “I Can Do It With A Broken Heart” music video.
+Since the initial debut, Swift has been spotted wearing additional POPFLEX pieces, including the Crisscross Hourglass™ Booty Shorts, Corset Bra, and Twirl Skort in various social media clips.
+These sightings have drawn attention to the brand, as fans have taken note of Swift incorporating these pieces into her wardrobe.

 Personal life

 On August 22, 2017, Ho announced her engagement to longtime boyfriend Sam Livits on her official Instagram page.
 They married on October 6, 2018.
+Cassey is the CEO and Head Designer of POPFLEX, while Sam serves as the COO.
+Together, they have a dog, a pomapoo named Sir George the Magnificent.